andreslilloortiz/Mimir/README.md

 [1] T. Tharmarajasingam, thuva4/Bigdata-Papers-Reading.
 (Nov.
 10, 2025).
 Accessed: Nov.
 29, 2025.
 [Online].
 Available: https://github.com/thuva4/Bigdata-Papers-Reading

+## License

+This project is open source and available under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+See the [LICENSE](LICENSE) file for the full text.

 ---

 I hope this guide has been helpful!